Employee Discounts to Support Your 2025 Goals

 How to Enroll in, Change, or Cancel Voluntary Benefits

-• Existing Users: Enter your email address and click Get Started, then enter your password and click Log In.
+• Existing Users: Enter your email and password and then click Log In.

 How to View Current Participation

-To view your current participation or deduction history, log in to the MSU Benefits Plus website and click on Manage My Benefits to view a summary of your enrollment elections.
-Click on My Deductions to view an itemized list of your voluntary benefit deductions.
-Please note the My Benefits section only provides participation status on products you have enrolled in within the MSU Benefits Plus website—such as vision, legal, and critical illness insurance.
+To view your current participation or deduction history, log in to the MSU Benefits Plus website, click on Benefits in the top navigation, and then Enrollments.
+Click on Deductions to view an itemized list of your voluntary benefit deductions.
+Please note the MSU Benefits Plus website only provides participation status on products you have enrolled in within the MSU Benefits Plus website, such as vision, legal, and critical illness insurance.

 Learn More about Voluntary Benefits